Integral expression for the stationary distribution of reflected brownian motion in a wedge: Introduction and main results

 The reflected Brownian motion $(Z(t))_{t\geq0}$ associated with $(\Sigma, \mu, R)$ is well defined \cite{varadhan_brownian_1985,Williams-85}, and is a fundamental stochastic process.
 This process has been extensively explored, and its multidimensional version (a semimartingale reflected Brownian motion in the positive orthant $\mathbb{R}_+^d$, as well as in convex polyhedrons) as well.
 It has been studied in depth, with focuses on its definition and semimartingale properties \cite{varadhan_brownian_1985,Williams-85b,DaKu-94,williams_semimartingale_1995}, its recurrence or transience \cite{Williams-85b,dai_steady-state_1990,hobson_recurrence_1993,Ch-96,BrDaHa-10,Br-11,DaHa-12}, the possible particular (e.g., product) form of its stationary distribution \cite{harrison_multidimensional_1987,DiMo-09,OCOr-14}, its Lyapunov functions \cite{DuWi-94}, its links with other stochastic processes \cite{lega-87,Du-04,Lep}, its use to approximate large queuing networks \cite{foddy_1984,Baccelli_Fayolle_1987,harrison_brownian_1987,KeWh-96,KeRa-12}, the asymptotics of its stationary distribution \cite{harrison_reflected_2009,dai_reflecting_2011,franceschi_asymptotic_2016,Sa-+2}, numerical methods to compute the stationary distribution \cite{dai_steady-state_1990,dai_reflected_1992}, links with complex analysis \cite{foddy_1984,Baccelli_Fayolle_1987,BuChMaRa_2015,franceschi_tuttes_2016}, comparison and coupling techniques \cite{Sa-+1,Sa-15}, etc.

 The main contribution of the present paper is to find an exact expression for the stationary distribution (via its Laplace transforms, to be introduced in \eqref{eq:Laplace_transform_interior} and \eqref{eq:Laplace_transform_boundary}), thanks to the theory of boundary value problems (BVPs), see our Theorem \ref{thm:main}.
 This is one of the first attempts to apply boundary value techniques to diffusions in the quadrant, after \cite{Foschini} (under the symmetry conditions $\mu_1 = \mu_2$, $\sigma_{11}=\sigma_{22}$, and symmetric reflection vectors in \eqref{eq:RBMQP}), \cite{foddy_1984} (which concerns very specific cases of the covariance matrix, essentially the identity), \cite{Baccelli_Fayolle_1987} (on diffusions with a special behavior on the boundary), \cite{franceschi_tuttes_2016} (orthogonal reflections, solved by Tutte's invariant approach \cite{Tutte-95,bernardi_counting_2015}); see also the introduction of \cite{dai_reflecting_2011}, where the authors allude to the possibility of such an approach.
+The application of BVP techniques to discrete models has a longer history, see \cite{fayolle_random_1999,kurkova_malyshevs_2003,bernardi_counting_2015} and references therein.